Why the Immanuel Approach?

 Who Is the Immanuel Approach For?

 The Immanuel Approach is for anyone who senses that healing — real, lasting healing — must involve more than the mind alone.
-It is especially meaningful for those who have experienced grief, anxiety, relational wounds, or trauma, and who long to encounter God not just intellectually, but in the very places that have been most painful.
+It is especially meaningful for those who have experienced grief, anxiety, relational wounds, or trauma.
+It is also powerful for those who long to encounter God not just intellectually, but in the very places that have been most painful.

 You do not need a particular background, level of faith, or familiarity with inner healing prayer to benefit.
-You need only a willingness to be honest and an openness to the possibility that God is already present in the places you have been most reluctant to revisit.
+You need only a willingness to be honest.
+In addition, you need an openness to the possibility that God is already present in the places you have been most reluctant to revisit.

 This approach is also a meaningful resource for pastors, counselors, and caregivers who wish to incorporate a deeper spiritual dimension into the support they offer others.